Generic Name: peginterferon beta-1a (peg in ter FEAR on BAY ta - 1A)

 Peginterferon beta-1a may also be used for purposes not listed in this medication guide.

-You should not use peginterferon beta-1a if you are allergic to peginterferon or other interferons (Alferon, Avonex, Betaseron, Extavia, Intron, Rebetron, Rebif, and others).
+You should not use peginterferon beta-1a if you are allergic to it.

 a thyroid disorder;

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of peginterferon beta-1a on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of peginterferon beta-1a on the baby.

-Peginterferon beta-1a is not approved for use by anyone younger than 18 years old.
+Peginterferon beta-1a is not approved for use by anyone younger than 18 or older than 65 years old.

 How is peginterferon beta-1a given?

-Use a different place on your stomach, thigh, or upper arm each time you give the injection.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you where on your body to inject peginterferon beta-1a.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.